GRaCE: Balancing Multiple Criteria to Achieve Stable, Collision-Free, and Functional Grasps: Simulation Experiment

 \para{Is optimization really necessary?
 Does \method{} outperform Sample-and-Filter? } We evaluated \method{} (SEC) against sample-and-filter with different sample sizes (10, 50, 100).
 Fig. \ref{fig:experiments} shows the average number of successes per object for the top-10 grasps across the different objects in the Shelf and Diner environments (seven and five objects, respectively).
 Note that the intention criterion was excluded as compliance with user intent involves subjective evaluation.

-Focusing on the subplots in Fig. \ref{fig:experiments}(a) and \ref{fig:experiments}(f), we observe that \method{} outperforms Filter across the same sampling sizes (10, 50, 100).
+In Fig. \ref{fig:experiments}, we observe that \method{} outperforms Filter across the same sampling sizes (10, 50, 100).
 We further ran Filter with larger sample sizes (1000 and 5000), which enabled it to achieve attain similar performance to \method{}.
 At 5000 samples, Filter performs similarly to \method{} using 50 samples.
-However, this also resulted in it requiring longer almost 2x longer compute times as shown in Figs. \ref{fig:experiments}(b) and \ref{fig:experiments}(g).
+However, this also resulted in it requiring almost 2x longer compute times.
 In short, although \method{} is more expensive \emph{per sample}, it is able to achieve better grasps with fewer samples.

-\para{Can \method{} optimize multiple criteria to find successful grasps?} The results of our \method{} ablations are shown in Figs. \ref{fig:experiments}(c) and \ref{fig:experiments}(h).
+\para{Can \method{} optimize multiple criteria to find successful grasps?} The results of our \method{} ablations are shown in Fig. \ref{fig:experiments}.
 We observe that the using all three classifiers (SEC) resulted in the best performance.
 The marked increase in performance from SE to SC may be attributed to the cluttered nature of Shelf and Diner, where many candidate grasp poses can collide with other objects.
+Qualitatively, the successful grasps for the pan (shown in blue in Fig.~\ref{fig:goes_diff_types}) are biased towards collision-free areas when other objects are on the shelf objects.

 \para{Does \method{} with the intention classifier generate successful functional grasps?} More precisely, we sought to evaluate if (i) \method{} would generate grasps in regions matching the user intent if the higher-ranked criteria can be satisfied, and (ii) prioritize the higher-ranked criteria, even if the resulting grasp has violates the the functional criteria.
 To that end, we selected four objects (shown in Fig. \ref{fig:N_classifier_objs}) and paired with pan and spatula with the ``Use'' intention, and the scissors and fork with the ``handover'' intention.